Searching for low maintenance styling options during lockdown? Find out how to ditch the dryer with some helpful pointers from hair experts

 If your hair has a natural texture and it’s long, choose a blow dry balm/serum or curl form serum through the hair, then mix it with some treatment, such as a conditioning hair masque.
 “Rub together and scrunch all over the hair,” suggests Darren Ambrose, co-founder of D&J Ambrose in Pinner.
 “Shake it out so the structure falls into place, then either twist random areas around your fingers to enhance the shape, or loosely plait the hair until dry and then shake out for a more boho feel.”
 A plait you say?
 Well, read on…

-Matthew Curtis uses his fiancé as a perfect example of the power of the plait: “She’ll towel dry as much moisture out as possible then run Kérastase Bouffant Mousse through the lengths before quickly French plaiting her hair loosely down the middle of her head and all down the back,” he explains.
-“Once she arrives at work, she’ll shake this out and be left with a lovely soft wave.
-She may need to style a couple of bits with serum and hairspray, which she keeps in her bag, but the overall look is always effortless and cool.”
+Matthew Curtis uses his wife as a perfect example of the power of the plait: “She’ll towel dry as much moisture out as possible then run Kérastase Mousse Bouffant through the lengths before quickly French plaiting her hair loosely down the middle of her head and all down the back,” he explains.
+“Later, she’ll shake this out and be left with a lovely soft wave.
+She may need to style a couple of bits with serum and hairspray but the overall look is always effortless and cool.”

 Get slicker than your average

-You could just embrace the wet look and work it into your style – it was a huge trend at Fashion Week.
-For this, you can use a good hair oil, such as the classic Moroccanoil, and work into your damp hair for some nourishment, then use a wet look gel on top to set it all in place.
-“Using your wide-tooth comb, pull your hair back off your face and behind your ears,” says Jennifer Linton and Jayne Macdonald, Co-Directors, Linton & Mac, Aberdeen.
+You could just embrace the wet look and work it into your style – it continues to be a huge trend at Fashion Week.
+For this, you can use a good hair oil, such as Schwarzkopf Professional Barbary Fig Finishing Oil, and work into your damp hair for some nourishment, then use a wet look gel on top to set it all in place.
+“Using your wide-tooth comb, pull your hair back off your face and behind your ears,” advise Jennifer Linton and Jayne Macdonald, co-directors of Linton & Mac in Aberdeen.
 “The gel will set it in place and you won’t need to fret about frizz, as long as you leave it alone.”
-This finish is F-I-E-R-C-E with a bold lipgloss (we love Punch by High Definition) or some statement vintage earrings.
+This finish is F-I-E-R-C-E with a bold lipgloss or some statement vintage earrings.

 Life’s a beach

 Oh beach spray, let us count the ways we love thee!
-The Daddy of all these summer BFFs is the iconic Bumble and bumble Salt Spray, but if your hair is bleached or dry, look out for one that’s got a little more TLC in it, such as its savvy sister Surf Infusion, which is an oil-and-salt-infused spray.
-For a little texture and hold, try L’Oréal Professionnel Tecni.ART Beach Waves, which helps create sexy, tousled waves with a natural-looking matte finish.
+If your hair is bleached or dry, look out for one that’s offers a little more TLC, such as Wella Professionals EIMI Ocean Spritz Spray – it’s a natural mineral salt spray that helps protect hair against dehydration and UV damage.
+For a little texture and hold, try L’Oréal Professionnel TECNI.ART Beach Waves, which helps create sexy, tousled waves with a natural-looking matte finish.
 Simply spray on then scrunch to create perfect beach hair.